itlab-vision/dl-benchmark/README.md

     using Accuracy Checker of Intel® Distribution of OpenVINO™ toolkit.
   - `benchmark` is a set of scripts to estimate inference performance of different models at the single local computer.
-  - `config_maker`contains GUI application to make configuration files of the benchmark components.
+  - `config_maker`contains GUI-application to make configuration files of the benchmark components.
   - `configs` contains template configuration files.
   - `csv2html` is a set of scripts to convert performance and accuracy